-First, integrate the TwinCAT PLC Control project in the System Manager via the context menu of the PLC configuration; right-click and select "Append PLC Project...":
+First, integrate the TwinCAT PLC Control project in the System Manager.
+This is performed via the context menu of the PLC configuration (right-click) and selecting "Append PLC Project...":

-Fig. 35: Appending the TwinCAT PLC Control project
+Fig. 27: Appending the TwinCAT PLC Control project

 Select the PLC configuration "PLC_example.tpy" in the browser window that opens.
 The project including the two variables identified with "AT" are then integrated in the configuration tree of the System Manager: